H. Donald Wilson: Peace Corps

 In 1964, Don Wilson was appointed by President Lyndon Johnson as the second Peace Corps director for Ethiopia, the third largest country program at the time.
 He and his family moved to Addis Ababa for two years.
 Escorted by outgoing director (and fellow World Federalist) Harris Wofford, he presented his credentials to the Government.
 Emperor Haile Selassie said to him, in English, "Mr. Wilson, I fear you will have a more difficult time than your predecessor, for our students have begun to have ideas."
-Drawing on his international relations background and his war experience, he managed up to 700 volunteers at one time in the country, and he and his wife traveled throughout the mountainous region by Landrover and Cessna plane and through East Africa on holidays with his family.
+Drawing on his international relations background and his war experience, he managed up to 700 volunteers at one time in the country, and he and his wife traveled throughout the mountainous region by Land Rover and Cessna plane and through East Africa on holidays with his family.
 Wilson studied and spoke Amharic and some Swahili, and conversed in prep school French with foreign officials.
 He toured schools, clinics, road building projects, and the full range of Peace Corps projects.
 One of the volunteers and lifelong friends was Paul Tsongas of Lowell, MA.
 His medical staff included Dr. E. Fuller Torrey, who later founded the National Association for Mental Illness (NAMI).

 United World Federalists

 In 1949, Wilson did some volunteer work for the United World Federalists (UWF), "meanwhile studying the movement quite carefully."
 In June 1949, he was recruited by Cord Meyer to be office manager of the ten-man office of the New York State Branch of the United World Federalists.
-He then worked in various capacities for UWF in New York, Connecticut and New England.
+He then worked in various capacities for UWF in New York, Connecticut, and New England.
 As Executive Director of the Connecticut Branch December 1950 - April 1952, he planned and managed a fight in the Connecticut Legislature concerning federalist legislation adopted in 1949 and attacked by many isolationist groups.
 (This is when he met his wife.)
 After a five-month controversy, the legislation was retained by a close vote.
 Then he was asked to become Executive Director of the New England Council, which he had helped organize.
 In that position, he supervised the political work, field organizing, educational work and fund raising for the six New England states.
 He later worked out of the Midwest region, based out of Cleveland, Ohio.